 The following instructions are for computers that have a removable drive cage for bays 1 through 4.
-To determine if your computer has this type of drive cage, see "Working with Drives in Bays 1, 2, 3, or 4" on page 51.
+To determine if your computer has this type of drive cage, see "Working with Drives in Bays 1, 2, 3, or 4."

 The steps for installing or removing a drive in the removable drive cage are: